 Can I import my Photomyne library into Nostalgia?

-There's no automated import, but you can export images from Photomyne and upload them to Nostalgia in batches (up to 100 at a time on Plus, 200 on Pro).
+There's no automated import, but you can export images from Photomyne and upload them to Nostalgia in batches.
 Photo Insight will analyze each one as it lands.

 Is Photomyne's restoration as good as Nostalgia's?